cketti/k-9-design/README.md

 ## K-9 Mail is a FOSS Android mail client.
 It welcomes tinkering, customizing, and adapting to anyone’s needs.
-This design celebrates the expressive and free nature of K-9.
+This design celebrates the expressive nature of K-9.
 Attempting to get out of the way in favor of utility, without sacrificing delight.
-It’s highly modifiable and customizable - from specific settings (now neatly organized) to signatures and modular color themes.
-It was informed by feedback from [this survey](https://uxquestionnaire.typeform.com/to/SHacN5/) —everyone’s continued feedback is important.
+It’s highly modifiable and customizable - from specific settings(now neatly organized) to signatures and modular color themes.

 --